purimetlamuralikrishna/Acme-Fresh/README.md

 - Need to register.
 - Need to login.
 - while login a Uuid key will be generated.
-Use this key as entire api's.
+Use this key in entire api's.